birc-gsa-solutions/fasta-go/README.md

 You can test your program by running the `test-fasta-recs.sh` script in the root directory of the repository.
 It will compare the output of your `fasta-recs` program against the expected output.

+In `progs/fasta-recs/main.go` you will find a template to start from.
+Read the `progs/README.md` file for how to build and install the resulting executable.
+If you want to share source files between executables, you can check `shared/shared.go` for further information.
+Basically, you can put any directory in the root and import it as a module relative to `birc.au.dk/gsa`.
+For example, if you have a module in the directory `fasta/` in the root of the repository, you can import it with `import "birc.au.dk/gsa/fasta"`.

 ## Exercise: Extracting subsequences

 Once we start searching in genomic sequences, it can be helpful to have a tool that extracts a subsequence from a Simple-FASTA file.
 With such a tool, or code to a similar effect, we can get the genomic sequence at a given position and check that it matches the pattern we searched for.